 Charles Knox Smith (1845 – 1916)

 He would seem an unlikely benefactor.
-Raised in a modest neighborhood of Philadelphia, Charles Knox Smith left school after the eighth grade, taking a job as a grocer’s boy.
+Raised in the modest Philadelphia neighborhood of Kensington, Charles Knox Smith left school after the eighth grade, taking a job as a grocer’s boy.
 Fate stepped in when the owner of a local oil company offered the young man a job.
 He began as an oil wagon driver.
 From that position, Smith conscientiously worked his way through the ranks to become a partner of the firm.
 Ultimately, having mastered the art of business, he struck out on his own, investing in his own oil brokerage firm and subsequently a gold and silver mining company in Mexico.